FAQs for Facilities Seeking Accreditation in Relationship Testing

 Accreditation for Relationship Testing is voluntary in the United States.
 However, many state laws require AABB accreditation for any test reports to be used in legal proceedings.

-DNA testing intended for visa, passport, and citizenship testing cases for the United States of America will be accepted only if the case is initiated directly between the petitioner and a facility that is accredited by AABB for relationship testing activities.
-U.S. Department of State Foreign Affairs Manual can be found at https://fam.state.gov/.
+DNA testing intended for visa, passport and citizenship testing cases for the United States will be accepted only if the case is initiated directly between the petitioner and a facility that is accredited by AABB for relationship testing activities.
+(U.S. Department of State Foreign Affairs Manual can be found at https://fam.state.gov/.

-Yes, a director who has a doctoral degree in medical, biological, clinical laboratory science, or genetics and has at least two years of training or experience in relationship testing.
+Yes, facilities are required to have a director with a doctoral degree in medical, biological, clinical laboratory science or genetics and has at least two years of training or experience in relationship testing.

-A technical leader qualified to the current FBI quality assurance standards for Forensic DNA testing laboratories and currently employed in a forensic lab accredited to those standards may serve as the AABB laboratory director in that lab under the RT Standards.
+Alternatively, facilities can be led by a technical leader qualified to the current FBI quality assurance standards for forensic DNA testing laboratories and currently employed in a forensic lab accredited to those standards may serve as the AABB laboratory director in that lab under the RT Standards.

-Often, smaller labs or labs seeking accreditation contract with an off-site director to meet this qualification and give existing staff the necessary two-year training and experience.
+Often, smaller laboratories, or those seeking accreditation, contract with an off-site director to meet this qualification and give existing staff the necessary two-year training and experience.
+AABB can assist in connecting facilities to a laboratory director if needed.

-The Laboratory Directory is not required to be physically located in the facility and may perform duties remotely.
-However, the Laboratory Director retains ultimate authority for the technical operations of the accredited facility.
+The laboratory directory is not required to physically work in the facility and may perform duties remotely.
+However, the laboratory director retains ultimate authority for the technical operations of the accredited facility.

 Does the facility need an on-site laboratory?